StataPythonGit/Shagen/README.md

 # Shagen - Organize your data like a Chicago prof

-Program that sets up folders for data analysis and version control (using git).
+The python file sets up folders for data analysis and version control (using git) for a data based project.

 If you have python installed run the file by opening the "command line" (Windows) or "terminal" (mac).
 Enter